Young Economists Conference

 Fidrmuc Elisabeth: The Role of Vacancy Posting and Unemployed Hiring in Start-up Success Diex Lukas: Empirics of Green Offshore Finance Höfle Paul: Elderly flat shares and institutions shaping elderly (co-)living in Vienna

-Mölzer Wiltrud: When Jobs Were Brokered: Private Job Agencies and the Rise of Public Labor Institutions in 19th-Century Austria Huth Emil: National Development Banks and the Low-carbon Transition: A Big Green State Approach Zettler David: Protective Pension Provisions and the Risk of Old-Age Poverty Among Women
+Mölzer Wiltrud: When Jobs Were Brokered: Private Job Agencies and the Rise of Public Labor Institutions in 19th-Century Austria Huth Emil: Global Climate Justice and Central Bank Collateral Frameworks Reis Filipa: From Invisible to Indispensable: Queer, Black, Migrant Care and Collective Resistance in Vienna

 Neuhuber Tatjana: The Care Divide: Childcare Infrastructure and the Social Inequalities in Balancing Work and Care Prinz Nicolas: Rethinking Climate Responsibility: Ownership-Based Emissions in Austria, the Czech Republic, Germany, and the Netherlands Rubel Freya: The Dust Bowl Generation: New Evidence on the Impacts of Childhood Drought Exposure

-Maad Magdalena: Gender in a Socio-Ecological Transition – Towards a Feminist Macroeconomic Model Gemmingen Hannah: Working Conditions in Corporate Elderly Care Homes in Austria
+Dammerer Quirin: The employment effects of working time reductions - a meta regression analysis Maad Magdalena: Gender in a Socio-Ecological Transition – Towards a Feminist Macroeconomic Model

 14:45 - 15:00 Break